Backing up your WordPress blogs is the best thing you can do to show your love to something that is the source of your bread and butter.

 For Hostgator a full backup must be restored by the root user for the server.
 Hostgator has provision to restore your full backups for free as long as the account previously existed on their server and you have uploaded the file yourself.

 The backup and restore process is now over.
 It was simple huh?
 It will take only a few minutes once you do it the second time.
-Just like how you can now install a WordPress blog in just four minutes.

 How to Backup and Restore WordPress in Bluehost?